ZionHanley/Calyx/README.md

 ### Overview

-Calyx is an open source application that is ment to aid home gardeners when planning crop rotations.
-This application  uses geographical and crop information to help home gardeners while also promoting the planting of more local varieties.
+Calyx is an open source application that aids home gardeners in planning crop rotations.
+Uses geographical and crop information to help home gardeners while also promoting natural healthy soil management.

 ### Problem Statement